ColinKennedy/pickrunner/docs/source/developer.rst

 Here are the steps to rebuild this documentation:

 1. Make sure that the scripts folder is visible in the PYTHONPATH
-2. Run docs/Makefile, or make.bat if you're on Windows
+2. Run "make html" while cd'ed into docs, or make.bat if you're on Windows 2b.
-2b.
 Alternatively, run sphinx-build -b html docs/source docs/build
 3. If new Python modules are added, make sure to rebuild their pages, using docs/regenerate.sh or docs/regenerate.bat if you're on Windows.